A Growing Dome Adviser’s Expert Tips on Developing Your Growing Dome Greenhouse Plans

 Customizing your Dome

 Once you’ve chosen the dome size that’s right for you based on how much produce you and your family consume and how large a site you have, you want to optimize the dome for your climate.
 Growing Spaces offers misting systems for hot temps and dry air, extra solar-powered or electric cooling fans that keep the air moving through your dome, a solar-powered attic fan that replaces the top vent(s) on larger domes, and a solar-powered fountain for the above-ground pond.
-Ask your GS Dome Advisor what Growing Dome greenhouse is perfect for your location and what options are optimal for your needs.
+Ask your Growing Spaces Dome Advisor what Growing Dome greenhouse is perfect for your location and what options are optimal for your needs.

 Choosing a Site